 Mr. Offenhartz joined Gibson Dunn in 1989 after earning his Juris Doctor from the University of Chicago Law School.
 He is a graduate of Harvard College, where he received a degree in American History and Literature.

 Representative Corporate Control Matters

-- Lead litigator representing an outside director of ChinaCast in obtaining a rarely granted TRO from Delaware Chancery Court postponing annual meeting so that our client could run a competing slate of directors.
+- Outside director of ChinaCast: Lead litigator representing an outside director of ChinaCast in obtaining a rarely granted TRO from the Delaware Chancery Court postponing an annual meeting so that our client could run a competing slate of directors.
 With the TRO in place and the meeting date moved, our client’s director nominees were elected to the ChinaCast Board of Directors by a wide margin.

 - Regularly provide advice to companies, special board committees and activist shareholders on corporate control, mergers and acquisitions and litigation-related matters.
 Representative clients include: General Growth Properties, The Rouse Company (now part of General Growth), Primedia, EDS, Charter, TNS, Nabi Biopharmaceuticals and various hedge funds.

 - Leading international insurance organization: Lead litigator representing a leading international insurance organization in obtaining a preliminary injunction in aid of arbitration in the Delaware Chancery Court preventing former business partner of the insurer from using the insurer’s trade secrets and confidential information.
 Key victory paved the way for a successful resolution for client during arbitration proceedings.